In the Research master’s programme European Studies, you have the opportunity to customise your programme.

 Specialisations year 1

-Research is the focus in this programme, right from the outset.
+Your own research is the focus in this programme, right from the outset.
 In the first year, after an eight-week introductory period, you immediately start to specialise in one of three thematic areas and in either qualitative or quantitative research methods.

 - Methodological specialisation: historical/qualitative research methods (track 1)